Mailbox4Anshul/documentwqueryproject/README.md

 The user uploads a zip file that contains multiple PDF files and clicks on the upload button -> As the files are getting uploaded, embeddings are created through the Ada model and then stored in the deeplake vector database. -> After files are uploaded successfully, the chat interface is enabled and the user is able to chat the answers given are from the information within the PDF documents uploaded.

 **Prerequisites**
-1. You will require an account on OpenAI and should have API key to use the models.
+1. You will require an account on OpenAI and should have API key to use the models. https://platform.openai.com/account/api-keys
 2. You should have an account in activeloop https://www.activeloop.ai/ and should have a ORD_ID and API_Token

+**How to execute the project**
+1. Download the project
+2. Add the key, org_id, and API-token in the config.ini
+3. Install the required Python libraries in cmd
+4. Open command prompt on your laptop
+5. Navigate to the project path
+6. run set FLASK_APP=app.py
+7. flask run